|

 ________________________________________________

 This section lists class fields or methods that redeclare ancestor members with the same name.
 This may lead to confusion about which member is actually referenced.
+Also reported is when a helper class/record redeclares a method that exists in the helped class/record.
+The helper method will take precedence.

 ________________________________________________

-Parameter to FreeAndNil is not an object (WARN56)
+WARN56-Parameter to FreeAndNil is not an object

 This section reports locations in your code where FreeAndNil takes a parameter which is not an object, for example an interface variable.
 This may lead to access violations.
 Unlike Free, the compiler will not complain.